cpsughrue/compiler/README.md

 This repository was created as an exercise to learn about compilers and is a work in progress.
-Right now only simple integer math expressions can be compiled and executed.
+The compiler compiles math expressions to x86_64 assembly - Intel Syntax.

 ## Build